dd32/td-gh-ex/readme.txt

 	= How to install the theme =
 		* In your admin panel, go to Appearance > Themes and click the Add New button.
-		* Click Upload and Choose File, then select the avid-magazine.zip file.
+		* Click Upload and Choose File, then select the avid-fashion.zip file.
 Click Install Now.
 		* Click Activate to use your new theme right away.
 		* Go to Customiser -> Home Page Setting -> Select - Static Front Page
 		* Create categories, pages and post